-The Psychology of Prompting: Think Like an AI
+The Psychology of Prompting: How to Think Like an AI

-Understand how AI processes language and thoughts.
-Master the psychology of effective AI communication.
+Understand how AI processes language to write better prompts.
+Learn the psychology behind effective AI communication and transform your results.

 The Mind-Machine Gap